-J: Traveling with my family, connecting my kids with foreign lands and people sits on the top of this list.
+Jake: Traveling with my family, connecting my kids with foreign lands and people sits on the top of this list.
 Specifically, our magical family safari in Kenya a few years back.

 Prior to the trip, I was going through a dark night of the soul and seeking answers to life’s biggest questions.
 By that time, I was beginning to learn how to travel from the inside-out.
 On this trip, I played around with uncovering my why, challenging my travel companions to do the same.
 The night before we started to climb, we formed a circle, shared our intentions and brought awareness to the inner journey we were embarking upon.

 For many of us, the release of emotion quickly swelled, and before we knew it, we were visibly shaking, heads laying on each other’s shoulders.
-While the climb was challenging, it wasn’t the physical challenge that released the dam of pent up emotions, it was that the mountain had taken on an entirely new meaning for us that morning.
+While the climb was challenging, it wasn’t the physical challenge that released the dam of pent up emotions.
+It was that the mountain had taken on an entirely new meaning for us that morning.

-That day, on the roof of Africa, we found ourselves, we had tapped newfound wisdom, perspective and zest and appreciation for life and all its beauty.
-For me, it was clear, I was now on a mission to help others to transform self and society through travel.
+That day, on the roof of Africa, we found ourselves.
+We had tapped newfound wisdom, perspective and zest and appreciation for life and all its beauty.
+For me, it was clear.
+I was now on a mission to help others to transform self and society through travel.

-J: The secret of Transformational Travel lies in moving from being a passive tourist to an active participant in the journey, making more mindful choices and then letting go and letting flow.
+Jake: The secret of Transformational Travel lies in moving from being a passive tourist to an active participant in the journey, making more mindful choices and then letting go and letting flow.
 And by letting go, I mean, releasing expectation, the illusion of control and simply relishing in the unknown in and around you, engaged fully, deeply and with intention and humility.

-J: One of my favorite reads is Charles Eisenstein’s, “The More Beautiful World Our Hearts Know is Possible”.
+Jake: One of my favorite reads is Charles Eisenstein’s, “The More Beautiful World Our Hearts Know is Possible”.
 Currently, I am intimate with “Awakening the Soul” by Michael Meade.

-One quote that follows me is “It is only in adventure that some people succeed in knowing themselves in finding themselves,” – Andre Gide.
+One quote that follows me is “It is only in adventure that some people succeed in knowing themselves in finding themselves.” – Andre Gide.

-And how can you not get lost in, “What you seek is seeking you,” – Rumi.
+And how can you not get lost in, “What you seek is seeking you.” – Rumi.

-J: Well, well I would say is that travel is more about the “why” and the “how” rather than the “what and where”.
-So, with that in mind, ‘I am longing to go anywhere that I can dunk my head in a rushing river, smell the spray of the ocean, feel the earth beneath my bare feet, look up and be suspended in disbelief, down sidewalks that lead nowhere, and into conversations that matter.’ – Jake Haupert
+J:ake Well, well I would say is that travel is more about the “why” and the “how” rather than the “what and where”.
+So, with that in mind, I am longing to go anywhere that I can dunk my head in a rushing river, smell the spray of the ocean, feel the earth beneath my bare feet, look up and be suspended in disbelief, down sidewalks that lead nowhere, and into conversations that matter.

 About Jake Haupert

 Jake is dedicated to unleashing travel’s superpowers in transforming self and society.
-He is honored to contribute to the transformational travel (r)evolution and the emergent transformation economy as an entrepreneur, speaker, facilitator, and consultant.
+He is honored to contribute to the transformational travel (r)evolution and the emergent transformation economy as an entrepreneur, speaker, facilitator and consultant.